bugzilla/bugzilla/docs/en/rst/installing/linux.rst

 libtemplate-plugin-gd-perl libsoap-lite-perl libhtml-scrubber-perl
 libjson-rpc-perl libdaemon-generic-perl libtheschwartz-perl
 libtest-taint-perl libauthen-radius-perl libfile-slurp-perl
-libencode-detect-perl libmodule-build-perl libnet-ldap-perl
-libauthen-sasl-perl libtemplate-perl-doc libfile-mimeinfo-perl
-libhtml-formattext-withlinks-perl libgd-dev libmysqlclient-dev lynx-cur graphviz python-sphinx`
+libencode-detect-perl libmodule-build-perl libnet-ldap-perl libfile-which-perl libauthen-sasl-perl libtemplate-perl-doc libfile-mimeinfo-perl libhtml-formattext-withlinks-perl libgd-dev libmysqlclient-dev lynx-cur graphviz python-sphinx rst2pdf`

 If you plan to use a database other than MySQL, you will need to also install the appropriate packages for that.